Department News

 Faculty News and Events

-We are currently recruiting new faculty for the ranks of Assistant and Associate Professor in the tenure track.
-Interested applicants should apply through the following link:
+We are currently recruiting new faculty for the ranks of Assistant/Associate Professor.

-We are also excited to announce a new Bioinformatics PhD track in the biomedical sciences, hosted by the Department of Neurosciences.
-Interested students should contact the track director, Dr. Robert Blumenthal (Robert.Blumenthal@utoledo.edu) and apply at the following link: https://www.utoledo.edu/med/depts/bioinfo/pages/doctorate.html
+We are also excited to announce the Bioinformatics Ph.D. track in the biomedical sciences, hosted by the Department of Neurosciences and Psychiatry.
+Interested students should contact the track director, Dr. Robert Blumenthal (Robert.Blumenthal@utoledo.edu) and apply on our website.

 Around the Department: